enzo418/nolitedb/README.md

 # Next
 Since this version (1.0) was just to explore how to make it work, it has some problems.
 For example **working across different databases and collections can fail** due to the way in which we cache the properties.

 So in version 2.0, I expect to solve all the pending problems and actually think about the design.
 Also, it might work with the SOCI library.
+All of this without changing the query API, so it's an internal reowork.